 Individual Anaphylaxis Management Plans

-All students at Example School who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
-When notified of an anaphylaxis diagnosis, the principal of Example School is responsible for developing a plan in consultation with the student’s parents/carers.
+All students at Yallourn North PS who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
+When notified of an anaphylaxis diagnosis, the principal of Yallourn North PS is responsible for developing a plan in consultation with the student’s parents/carers.

-Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Example School and where possible, before the student’s first day.
+Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Yallourn North PS and where possible, before the student’s first day.

 Parents and carers must: